Alfresco/alfresco-build-tools/docs/README.md

 ### nexus-move-artifacts

-Moves artifacts from one repository to another on Nexus.
-The action moves the artifacts associated with a particular tag to the destination repository.
+Moves artifacts from one repository to another on Nexus 3, identified by a particular group and version.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/nexus-move-artifacts@ref